shresht/hackathon/README.txt

 7. Press Shift+Enter to run each cell

+8. The last cell writes the results of the test set to results.txt

 Feel free to contact tornadoalert@gmail.com for any queries.
 If anything does not work, the result of the notbook is available at https://github.com/tornadoalert/hackathon/blob/master/Hackathon.ipynb